 Input data is processed and temporarily written to disk for subsequent printing under control of user-selected PDL commands.
-The input processor decodes and formats input data from an offline magnetic tape, a host-attached channel interface, or a remote communication.
+The input processor decodes and formats input data from an offline magnetic tape, a host-attached channel interface, a remote communication, or Ethernet interface.
 The general functions of input processing are described below.